bendinah/mississippi-jollification/README.md

 # mississippi-jollification
-Some data fun focused on the Mississippi River.
+Some data diagramming fun focused on the Mississippi River.

 ```mermaid
 flowchart BT